Marriage Assets | Property Settlements

 Superannuation has been considered to be a marriage asset since 2003.
 It is part of the pool of marriage assets considered in the distribution, although it can only be accessed in accordance with the superannuation fund rules.

-There are 3 ways that superannuation can be taken into consideration when dividing the property pool:
+There are three ways that superannuation can be taken into consideration when dividing the property pool:

 - It will consider the value of all of the assets and any liabilities, and find what is left after the payment of those liabilities.

-- The Court will look at the contributions made by each party towards getting and looking after the marital assets.
-There are 3 things they consider here:
+- The court will look at the contributions made by each party towards getting and looking after the marital assets.
+There are three things they consider here: